Table of Contents

 Self-Respect Movement UPSC

-Brahminical ideals have historically governed Indian civilizations, and people have experienced constant persecution.
+Brahminical ideals have historically governed Indian civilisations, and people have experienced constant persecution.
 In the past, several events and activities have taken place to challenge this dominance.
-One of the movements that opposed Brahmin supremacy in Indian society was the Self Respect Movement.
+One of the movements that opposed Brahmin supremacy in Indian society was the Self-Respect Movement.
 True democracy was made possible by the Self-Respect Movement’s unwavering goals and demands.
-This article has all the details about Self Respect movement for preparation of UPSC.
+This article has all the details about the Self-Respect movement for the preparation of UPSC.